ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 ## Acknowledgements

-We thank all contributors who have pointed out cities covered by authoritative building datasets, which we included in our list.
+We thank all contributors who have pointed out new authoritative building datasets, which we included in our list.

 This research is part of the project Large-scale 3D Geospatial Data for Urban Analytics, which is supported by the National University of Singapore under the Start-Up Grant R-295-000-171-133.